ronykhan-sec/tryhackme-ctf-writeups/README.md

 # TryHackMe CTF Writeups

-This repository contains recruiter- and client-friendly writeups of TryHackMe rooms I have completed.
+This repository showcases a curated selection of TryHackMe CTF rooms I have completed, written with a **recruiter and client-focused mindset**.

-The focus is on **methodology, security impact, and lessons learned** rather than step-by-step exploitation.
+Rather than publishing step-by-step exploits or flags, these writeups emphasize:
+- Security methodology
+- Real-world impact
+- Risk identification
+- Practical defensive insights

+---

+## 🔐 What This Demonstrates

+Through these labs, I demonstrate the ability to:

+- Analyze real-world security misconfigurations
+- Identify common web and system vulnerabilities
+- Think like an attacker while reporting like a consultant
+- Translate technical findings into clear, actionable insights
+- Approach security testing ethically and responsibly

+---

-## Skills Demonstrated
+## 🧠 Skills & Areas Covered

 - Web Application Penetration Testing
-- Vulnerability Analysis
+- Authentication & Authorization Testing
-- Misconfiguration Detection
+- Security Misconfiguration Detection
-- CTF Methodology
+- CTF & Offensive Security Methodology
-- Security Reporting Mindset
+- Security Reporting & Risk Communication

+---

+## 🎯 Why This Matters

+These skills are directly applicable to roles such as:
+- Penetration Tester
+- Application Security Analyst
+- Security Consultant
+- SOC / DFIR Analyst (Foundational)
+- Bug Bounty Researcher

+---

+⚠️ **Disclaimer**
-⚠️ Educational purposes only.
+All content is for educational purposes only.
+No real-world systems were targeted, and no sensitive data is exposed.